– Summer Programs 2018 –

 - Step 4.

-After you submit your application and all your references have come in, our Beijing office will be in touch with you shortly to invite you for a Skype interview.
+After you submit your application and your references have come in, our Beijing office will be in touch with you shortly.
 But don’t wait until then to give us a ring!
 We’d love to hear from you

 Contact our Beijing Office